alanoursland/tr_xor/reports/relu1/relu1_overview.md

 6. Characterizing the temporal dynamics of when and how these geometric failures occur.
 7. Evaluating the efficacy of targeted, mid-training interventions designed to rescue failing runs.
 8. Analyzing how these interventions affect the emergence of symmetric geometric structures in the final learned model.
+9. Testing whether **enforced structural symmetry** (`relu1_mirror`) is sufficient to ensure convergence or if geometric initialization failures persist.
+10. Characterizing how the out-of-bounds failure mode manifests in symmetric architectures, particularly the perpendicular initialization trap.

 ## Comments